ibrahimcesar/next.js-amplify-workshop-with-cdk/README.md

 ### See yourself

-* [Live demo](https://d1zk2p0o1jgic1.cloudfront.net/) – Honestly I don’t know how much time I’ll keep online, since I can wake up tomorrow with gigas of porn in my S3 buckets, but I’ll give the trust that the Dev and the AWS Builders community inspires in me and that the very few people who’ll visit are nice people and we’ll leave the project clean.
+* 🖼️ [Live demo](https://d1zk2p0o1jgic1.cloudfront.net/) – Honestly I don’t know how much time I’ll keep online, since I can wake up tomorrow with gigas of porn in my S3 buckets, but I’ll give the trust that the Dev and the AWS Builders community inspires in me and that the very few people who’ll visit are nice people and we’ll leave the project clean.

-* [Repo](https://github.com/ibrahimcesar/next.js-amplify-workshop-with-cdk) Yes, no linter, no rules.
+* 🗄️ [Repo](https://github.com/ibrahimcesar/next.js-amplify-workshop-with-cdk) Yes, no linter, no rules.
 Proof of Concept should be quick and dirt (I mean in the code, just in the code!).

+* ⚠️ To avoid any costs if you are just testing, remember to [remove all services](https://github.com/dabit3/next.js-amplify-workshop#removing-services).

-### Extra points
+### Extra points 💰

 If you want to go a mile more, you can setup a npm script to deploy for you.
 You will need to install as dev dependencies: